-Job printing which includes letterhead, envelopes, mailing labels, other cut-to-order pressure-sensitive items, business cards, circulars, brochures, posters, programs, etc.
+Job printing that includes letterhead, envelopes, mailing labels, other cut-to-order pressure-sensitive items, business cards, circulars, brochures, posters, programs, etc.

-Job printing (forms) which includes flat forms (single sheets or padded NCR sets) with/without numbering, die cutting, perforation or other special features.
+Job printing (forms) that includes flat forms (single sheets or padded NCR sets) with/without numbering, die-cutting, perforation, or other special features.

-Newsprint or other publications done by web printing process.
+Newsprint or other publications produced by web-printing process.

 Pocket folders to be manufactured or furnished that require custom printing.